JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 \underset{\theta\in\Theta}{\mathrm{minimize}}\; \underset{(x,y)\sim\mathcal{D}}{\mathbb{E}} \Big[ \underset{\varepsilon\in\mathcal{S}}{\max} \mathcal{L}(f_\theta(x+\varepsilon),y)\Big]
 $$

-The inner maximization problem aims to find an adversarial version of a given data point x that achieves a high loss.
-This is precisely the problem of attacking a given neural network.
-On the other hand, the goal of the outer minimization problem is to find model parameters so that the adversarial loss given by the inner attack problem is minimized.
+The inner maximization problem aims to find an adversarial perturbation of a given data point $$x$$ that achieves a high loss while the goal of the outer minimization problem is to find model parameters so that the adversarial loss given by the inner attack problem is minimized.
 This is precisely the problem of training a robust classifier using adversarial training techniques.